AherRahul/portfolio-v1/content/articles/11-java-fundamentals/break-continue.md

 ---
-title: Break &amp; Continue
+title: Break and Continue
-description: Learn about Break Continue in Java programming.
+description: Learn how to use break and continue statements in Java loops to control flow, improve efficiency, and write cleaner code with practical examples and best practices.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: